mustafadenek/Disaster-Response-Pipeline/README.md

 Exports the final model as a pickle file

 3. Flask Web App
-Shows data visualizations using Plotly in the web app.
+shows data visualizations using Plotly in the web app.